 PacMed provider offers some advice to parents with college-bound teens.

 Stress abounds for former high schoolers as they prepare for college endeavors and begin to make the transition into adulthood.
 Parents have their hands (and hearts) full as well, making plans for their beloved offspring to flee the nest in pursuit of higher education.

 College students may have different back-to-school needs than their younger counterparts.
-Can you tell me what those items may be?
-What health screenings and/or immunizations should take place prior to students going off to college?
+What kinds of needs are those?
+Do they need health screenings and/or immunizations before arriving at college?

 Are there any health concerns that are unique to college students?
 If a young person has a health concern while away at college, how should they proceed?